Home / Health Reimbursement Arrangements & how they work -- HRA plan document $199

 The Health Reimbursement Arrangement (HRA) is a medical expense reimbursement plan funded by an employer for its employees.
 Reimbursements through an HRA are tax-deductible for the company and tax-exempt for employees.

 HRAs have been popular with employers for decades.
-All of the costs were tax-deductible for employers and all of the rules and plan options were decided by employers.
+All of the costs were tax-deductible for employers and all

 And, there was no interference from the government until 2002, when the IRS issued formal guidance in Notice 2002-45.